Corsage (film): Abuse allegations and #MeToo Movement in Austria

-On 9 January 2023, lead actress and executive producer Vicky Krieps was asked about the alleged abuser in the cast of Corsage on Instagram.
-She said: "So, a feminist film made by two women should be discarded because of the misconduct of a male colleague?
-(Second question) Who exactly is being harmed by this?".
+On 9 January 2023, lead actress and executive producer Vicky Krieps was asked about the alleged abuser in the cast of Corsage on Instagram, to which she replied: "So, a feminist film made by two women should be discarded because of the misconduct of a male colleague?
+(Second question) Who exactly is being harmed by this?
+But thanks for the mansplaining - always a pleasure."